bjlkeng/bjlkeng.github.io/source/posts/variational-autoencoders.rst

 `curse of dimensionality <https://en.wikipedia.org/wiki/Curse_of_dimensionality>`__ whereby each additional dimension of :math:`z` exponentially increases the number of samples you need to properly approximate the volume of the space.
-For small :math:`K` this might be feasible but any reasonable value will intractable.
+For small :math:`K` this might be feasible but any reasonable value, it will be intractable.

-Looking at it from another point of view, the reason why this is excessively slow is that we have to average over a large number (:math:`M`) samples.
+Looking at it from another point of view, the reason why this is intractable is because it's inefficient; for each :math:`x`, we have to average over a large number (:math:`M`) samples.
 But, for any given observation :math:`x`, most of the :math:`z_m` will contribute very little to the likelihood.
+Using the handwritten digit example, if we're trying to generate a "0", most of the values of :math:`z_m` sampled from our prior will have a very small probability of generating a "0", so we're wasting a lot of computation in trying to average over all these samples.

 Said another way, the posterior distribution for each sample :math:`p(z|X=x_i)` has some distinctive shape that is probably very different